 The supervision agreement, signed by all participants, must be submitted digitally to firstname.lastname@example.org, including an exposé and a time and work schedule, no later than six months after enrolment in the PhD programme.

 Supervision agreements are submitted to the Research Board for review.
 The meetings of the Research Board take place around mid-March, the beginning of April, mid-October and the beginning of November.
 You will be informed promptly of the outcome of the review (approval or rejection).

-A sample form of a supervision agreement can be found under Links and Downloads.
+Sample forms of a supervision agreement as well as a handout with recommendations for drafting a supervision agreement can be found in German and in English under Links and Downloads.

 The performance elements agreed upon in the supervision agreement must be fulfilled by the end of the degree programme.

 Furthermore, participation in the PhD colloquia of the University of Arts Linz is expected.
 PhD colloquia are internal university conferences at which PhD candidates can present their projects in a protected setting.
 Furthermore, the colloquia serve the purpose of networking with and between the PhDs and colleagues from the institution.
 Dates can be found at www.kunstuni-linz.at/phd/aktuelles

 In the course of the PhD programme, an active contribution on one's own PhD project must be given at least once in the context of a public event at the University of Arts Linz.